pionl/docker-node-puppeteer-ready/README.md

-# Docker image based on official node with with GoogleChrome/puppeteer support
+# Docker image based on official node image with with GoogleChrome/puppeteer support

 ## Pre-installed packages: